Best Start Foods

 You usually need to be getting certain benefits in order to be eligible for Best Start Foods.

-If you're not a UK citizen or if you’re a UK citizen who has been living abroad you may not be able to get any of these benefits.
-So you may not be able to get Best Start Foods (although there is an exception for pregnant women under 18 and people aged under 18 who are responsible for a child under one).
+If you're not a UK citizen or if you’re a UK citizen who has been living abroad you might not be able to get any of these benefits.
+So you might not be able to get Best Start Foods (although there is an exception for pregnant women under 18 and people aged under 18 who are responsible for a child under 1).

-Get advice if you’re not sure whether you are able to get Best Start Foods because of residence issues.
+Get advice if you’re not sure whether you can get Best Start Foods because of residence issues.
 Read our page about how to get immigration advice.

-You or your partner usually need to get one of the following benefits:
+You or your partner usually need to get 1 of the following benefits:

 - Income Support